The capital and largest city in Spain, Madrid is located in the geographical heart of the country.

 In Spain, tipping is not obligatory but always appreciated.
 A tip of between 5 and 10% in restaurants and hotels would be fine.

-Spain was visited by more than 59 million foreign tourists in 2007 and is the second most visited country in the world after France.
+Spain was visited by almost 65 million foreign tourists in 2014 and is the second most visited country in the world after France.

 Madrid alone received more than 8 million.